-As explained in Section 3, Item Bank and Test Design, science items administered as field-test items in South Dakota or any of the states or territory that signed the Memorandum of Understanding (MOU) for item sharing underwent rubric validation and data review.
+Item Bank and Test Design, science items administered as field-test items in South Dakota or any of the states or territory that signed the Memorandum of Understanding (MOU) for item sharing underwent rubric validation and data review.
 Items were flagged for data review based on business rules defined on classical item statistics.
 Except for response times, the classical item statistics were computed for individual assertions, whereas the business rules for flagging were defined at the item level.

 In general, item statistics used to flag items for data review were computed using the student responses of the state or territory that owned the items.
 However, for Independent College and Career Readings (ICCR) item bank items, the flagging rules were defined on the item statistics computed from the combined data of states or territory that used ICCR items and that administered either an independent or operational test.
-In 2023, those states were Connecticut, Idaho, New Hampshire, North Dakota, Oregon, South Dakota, Rhode Island, Utah, and West Virginia.
+In 2024, those states were Arkansas, Connecticut, Hawaii, Idaho, Indiana, Montana, New Hampshire, North Dakota, Oregon, Rhode Island, South Dakota, Utah, U.S. Virgin Islands, West Virginia, and Wyoming.
 Furthermore, to compute the differential item functioning (DIF) statistics for the field-test items, the data from all states and territories with an operational or independent field test were combined to obtain a sufficient number of students for each demographic group.

-The criteria for flagging and reviewing items are provided in Table 13, and the statistics are described in Section 4.1, Item Discrimination, through Section 4.4, Differential Item Functioning Analysis.
-Items flagged for data review were reviewed by a committee, as explained in Section 3, Item Bank and Test Design.
+The criteria for flagging and reviewing items are provided in Table 13, and the statistics are described in Section 4.1, Item Discrimination, through Section 4.4, Differential Item Functioning.
+Items flagged for data review were reviewed by a committee, as explained in Section 3, - indicates no data is available.

+Item Bank and Test Design.

-Analysis Type Flagging Criteria Item Discrimination Average biserial correlation < 0.25 (across the assertions within an item) One or more assertions with a biserial correlation < 0.05 Item Difficulty (Item Clusters) Average p -value < 0.30 or > 0.85 (across the assertions within an item cluster)
+Analysis Type Flagging Criteria Item Discrimination Average biserial correlation < 0.25 (across the assertions within an item) One or more assertions with a biserial correlation < 0.05 Item Difficulty (Item Clusters) Average p -value < 0.30 or > 0.85 (across the assertions within an item cluster) Item Difficulty (Stand-Alone Items) Average p -value < 0.15 or > 0.95 (across the assertions within a stand-alone item) Timing (Item Clusters) Percentile 80 > 15 minutes Timing (Stand-Alone Items) Percentile 80 > 3 minutes Timing Assertions per minute < 0.5 DIF (Item Clusters) Two or more assertions show "C" DIF in the same direction DIF (Stand-Alone Items) One or more assertions show "C" DIF in the same direction